zayadmaiyaki/zayadmaiyaki/README.md

 3rd Year Computer Science Student
 ---------------------------------

-I am a dedicated third-year computer science student with a strong academic background in programming, algorithms, data structures, databases, and software development.
+I am a dedicated forth-year computer science student with a strong academic background in programming, algorithms, data structures, databases, and software development.
 My journey in computer science has provided me with practical skills in multiple programming languages and tools, and I am continually seeking to expand my technical knowledge and expertise.

 * 🌍  I'm based in Ottawa
 * ✉️  You can contact me at [maiyakizayad2@gmail.com](mailto:maiyakizayad2@gmail.com)